-The net pension liability represents OBCM's proportionate share of each pension plan's collective actuarial present value of projected benefit payments attributable to past periods of service, net of each pension plan's fiduciary net position.
+The net pension liability represents the School's proportionate share of each pension plan's collective actuarial present value of projected benefit payments attributable to past periods of service, net of each pension plan's fiduciary net position.
 The net pension liability calculation is dependent on critical long-term variables, including estimated average life expectancies, earnings on investments, cost of living adjustments and others.
 While these estimates use the best information available, unknowable future events require adjusting this estimate annually.

-Ohio Revised Code limits OBCM's obligation for this liability to annually required payments.
-OBCM cannot control benefit terms or the manner in which pensions are financed; however, OBCM does receive the benefit of employees' services in exchange for compensation including pension.
+Ohio Revised Code limits the School's obligation for this liability to annually required payments.
+The School cannot control benefit terms or the manner in which pensions are financed; however, the School does receive the benefit of employees' services in exchange for compensation including pension.